Why?

 Social:

-This model describes NSSI when it is undertaken to seek social connection or attention in some way.
+This model describes NSSI resulting in social connection or attention in some way.
 The fact that NSSI can be contagious also suggests a social factor for some who engage in self-injury.

 Biological: